John Goss (baritone): Canada

 Goss had first performed in Canada in 1929 at the Vancouver Sea Festival, as part of his North American tour.
 Healey Willan dedicated four songs to him that year.
-He made frequent high profile appearances there in the 1930s, including with the Toronto Symphony Orchestra and the Winnipeg Male Voice Choir.
+He made frequent high-profile appearances there in the 1930s, including with the Toronto Symphony Orchestra and the Winnipeg Male Voice Choir.
 Goss was touring in Canada when war was declared, and took up residence in Vancouver.
 He gave recitals, adjudicated at festivals and taught privately.
 He formed the John Goss Studio Singers in Vancouver.
 His political activities continued through his involvement with the Canadian Federation of Music Teachers, as a member of the Labour-Progressive Party (the legal front of the Communist Party in Canada) and (from 1944) as a co-founder and president of the Labor Arts Guild.

 Return to the UK

 While attending a peace conference in New York in 1949, Goss was evicted from America due to his Communist sympathies and sent back to Canada.
 The negative publicity proved to be a barrier to future employment there, so he returned to England in 1950 to live in Edgbaston, Birmingham.
-After more than a decade away he was largely forgotten in the UK.
+After more than a decade away he was by then largely forgotten in the UK.
 He performed at the Festival of Britain in 1951.
 One of his last recitals took place in Birmingham on 14 October 1952, with accompanist Philip Cranmer, performing songs by van Dieren, Dowland, Purcell, Schumann and Beethoven.

 He died in Birmingham only three years after his return, aged 58.
 A memorial concert organised by the Workers Musical Association took place at the French Institute in London on 13 February 1955.
-Ten years after his death his friend, the composer Elizabeth Poston, said in a 1964 BBC broadcast:
+Ten years after his death his friend, the composer Elizabeth Poston said in a 1964 BBC broadcast:

 Publications

 Goss' publications include The Daily Express Community Songbook (1927), The Weekend Book (with Vera Mendel and Francis Meynell), An Anthology of Song (1929) and Ballads of Britain (1937).
 A satirical novel, Cockroaches and Diamonds, was written while he was in Japan and published in 1937.
-Goss was about half way through writing an autobiography at the time of his death.
+Goss was about halfway through writing an autobiography at the time of his death.

-In Tony Britten's film Some Little Joy (2005) on the life of Peter Warlock, John Goss is played by Giles Davies.
+In Tony Britten's film Some Little Joy (2005) on the life of Peter Warlock, John Goss is played by the baritone Giles Davies.